CopernicaMarketingSoftware/Documentation/SMTPeter/quick-start/postfix.md

 myhostname = fqdn.yourdomain.com
 ```

-## Configure SMTP Username and password
+## Configure SMTP username and password

 The next step is to configure your SMTP username and password for
 SMTPeter.
 These credentials are generally stored in a file called